Krever/static-config/README.md

 # static-config
 It is a tiny library allowing to scrap some boilerplate when working with typsafehub/config.
-It contains literally 5 lines of relevant code, but is still quite usefull.
+It contains less then 10 relevant lines of relevant code, but is still quite usefull.

 ## Install